 There are a few areas of the body that are more susceptible to sports injuries, such as the ankle, foot, shoulder, and elbow.
-The ankle’s anatomy provides it with a very unique and stable design, which withstands the pressure of 1.5 times your body weight when walking and 8 times that when running!
-For information on ankle anatomy, click here.
+The ankle’s anatomy provides it with a very unique and stable design.
+Your ankle can withstand the pressure of 1.5 times your body weight when walking, and 8 times that when running!

-The elbow and the shoulder are also common areas that athletes tend to injure, more often due to overuse while practicing or through injury while playing the game.
+The elbow and shoulder are also common areas that athletes tend to injure.
+Often, this is due to overuse while practicing or through injury while playing the game.
 Artificial Joint Replacement of the elbow (also known as an elbow anthroplasty) has become a widely used procedure, creating an “artificial elbow.”
 Although usually a last resort within sports medicine, this surgical intervention has amazing success for patient’s pain relief and return of function and repair to a damaged elbow joint.
-At the Central Orthopedic Group of Long Island, we provide artificial joint replacement in cases where it is necessary.

 The foot is actually one of the most frequently injured areas of the body.
-Some of the sports injuries we treat through physical therapy, custom foot orthotics, splitting, casting, and arthroscopy, include:
+Some of the sports injuries we treat include: